JonatanSchmidlechner/Moduuler-demo/README.md

 # MODUULER - A KITCHEN COMPONENT 3D EDITING TOOL

 ## Overview
 This repository shows a part of the "Moduuler" project.
 I show only part of the project, because the project was made for a private company and showing the whole project may reveal sensitive business information.
 The Moduuler project was done in Spring 2024 as part of the Software project 1/2 course, in a group of 5 consisting of junior developers (Software project 1) and senior developers (Software project 2).
+I acted as a junior developer in this project.

 Moduuler is a 3D editor application.
 It is intended to be used as a React component installed as an npm package in the parent application.